Imagine a scene in which someone is having a heart attack.

-Stroke occurs when a blood vessel that supplies the brain bursts or becomes blocked.
-If a myocardial infarction is a called a heart attack, a stroke could be called a “brain attack.”
+A stroke occurs when a blood vessel that supplies the brain bursts or becomes blocked.
+If myocardial infarction is called a heart attack, a stroke could be called a “brain attack.”

 What are the Symptoms of a Heart Attack in women?